-- A very useful app for finding good food deals is “Too good to go”.
+- A very useful app for finding good food deals is “Too Good To Go”.
 It shows you the deals on food that is leftover from cafes or restaurants.
 Very often you can get perfectly fine food for a very cheap price.
-For example, a bag of sandwiches, tortillas, or even some leftover food from the Indian restaurant can be bought for around 35 NOK.
+For example, a bag of sandwiches, tortillas, or even some leftover food from an Indian restaurant can be bought for around 35 NOK.

 - Do not throw away plastic bottles and cans – in the shops, you can get money back for them in the special machines.